 EXCLUSIVE SAILING ADVENTURE – LOMBOK & BEYOND

 Our exclusive sailing adventure – Lombok & Beyond takes you to Lombok, the Gili Islands and the western coastline of Sumbawa.
 Lombok lies to the east of Bali, only about a 10 hour sail for our luxury live-aboard vessel from our mooring in Benoa Harbor on Bali.
-Lombok is recognized by the towering volcanic peak of Mount Rinjani, which rises up to 3,726 metres (12,224 ft), making it the second highest volcano in Indonesia.
+Lombok is recognized by the towering volcanic peak of Mount Rinjani, which rises up to 3,726 m (12,224 ft), making it the second highest volcano in Indonesia.
 Lombok’s scenic interior is filled with lush green rice paddies and lots of local colour.
 On our cruise, we will pass through the Lombok Strait separating the island of Lombok from Bali.
-Lombok is roughly circular, with a small “tail” (Sekotong Peninsula) to the southwest, about 70 km across comprising a total area of about 4,725 km² (1,825 sq mi).
+Lombok is roughly circular, with a small “tail” (Sekotong Peninsula) to the southwest.
+70 km across comprising a total area of about 4,725 km² (1,825 m²).
 The provincial capital and largest city on the island is Mataram.

 This village also hand spins and hand dyes many of the threads used for the cloths.
 From Pringasella, we will travel to the picturesque village of Tetebatu at the base of Mount Rinjani for lunch, and a walk through beautiful terraced rice fields.

 After lunch, we will visit one of the pottery villages, where you have a chance to view the traditional methods used to produce the famous Lombok pots.
 Lombok pottery was revived by a New Zealand subsidy to the women of the village so that the art would not be lost.